-- Part II: March or April 2017, in one of the participating countries
+- Part II: March 2018, in one of the participating countries

-The courses will be delivered in English, with interpretation into French and Arabic.
+The courses will be delivered in English, with interpretation into Arabic.
 Participants are obliged to attend both parts in full.
 After completing the course, participants will receive a certificate.